Perturbed Fenchel duality and first-order methods

 where $D_h$ is the Bregman distance generated by some reference function $h$, $x_0$ is the initial point for the meta-algorithm, and $\{t_i:i=0,1,\dots\}$ are stepsizes that the meta-algorithm chooses at each main iteration.
 Equations~\eqref{eq.pertdual.subgrad} in Theorem~\ref{thm.bregman.subgrad} and~\eqref{eq.pertdual.grad} in Theorem~\ref{thm.bregman.grad} provide a similar expression for $\delta_k$ as a fraction where the denominator is also $\sum_{i=0}^{k-1} t_i$ and the numerator depends on both $\{t_i:i=0,1,\dots\}$ and $\{y_i: i=0,1,\dots\}.$ Therefore the following key insight is readily revealed: both $d_k$ and $\delta_k$ in~\eqref{eq.pert.duality} can be driven to zero provided the meta-algorithm makes judicious choices of $\{t_i: i=0,1,\dots\}$ and $\{y_i: i =0,1,\dots\}$ so that the denominator $\sum_{i=0}^{k-1} t_i$ grows sufficiently faster than the numerator in each of the fractions in~\eqref{eq.dk},~\eqref{eq.pertdual.subgrad}, and~\eqref{eq.pertdual.grad}.

-As we detail in Section~\ref{sec.algos} below, the above perturbed Fenchel duality results (Theorem~\ref{thm.bregman.subgrad} and Theorem~\ref{thm.bregman.grad}) to provide a unified derivation of the best known convergence rates of the most popular first-order algorithms, namely: conditional gradient method~\cite{Bach15,Jagg13}, Bregman proximal gradient and subgradient algorithms~\cite{BausBT16,BeckT03,Lu17,LuFN18,Tebo18}, and fast and universal Bregman proximal gradient algorithms~\cite{BeckT09,HanzRX18,Nest13,Nest15}.
-All of these convergence rates can be seen as special cases of generic convergence properties of our first-order meta-algorithm for some specific choice of the sequence $\{y_k:k=0,1,\dots\}$.
+As detailed in Section~\ref{sec.algos}, we leverage the perturbed Fenchel duality results (Theorem~\ref{thm.bregman.subgrad} and Theorem~\ref{thm.bregman.grad}) to provide a unified derivation of the best known convergence rates of the most popular first-order algorithms, namely: the conditional gradient method~\cite{Bach15,Jagg13}, the Bregman proximal gradient and subgradient algorithms~\cite{BausBT16,BeckT03,Lu17,LuFN18,Tebo18}, and the fast and universal Bregman proximal gradient algorithms~\cite{BeckT09,HanzRX18,Nest13,Nest15}.
+Each of these algorithms corresponds to a special case of our first-order meta-algorithm for some specific choice of the sequence $\{y_k:k=0,1,\dots\}$.
 Furthermore, the convergence rate of each of these algorithms follows from the above perturbed Fenchel duality approach by driving $d_k$ and $\delta_k$ to zero in some particular way.

 Section~\ref{sec.condgrad} discusses a generalized conditional subgradient method.
 This is a special case of our first-order meta-algorithm where $h\equiv 0$ and thus $d_k \equiv 0$.
 For this method the stepsizes can be chosen so that $\delta_k = \Oh(1/k^\nu)$ and thus the duality gap converges to zero at the rate $\Oh(1/k^\nu)$ provided a suitable curvature condition~\eqref{eq.curv.nu} holds for some $\nu > 0$ (see Proposition~\ref{prop.condgrad}) and a suitable choice of stepsizes.
 The popular convergence rate $\Oh(1/k)$ of the conditional gradient method discussed in~\cite{Beck17,FreuG16,Jagg13} can be recovered as a special case of Proposition~\ref{prop.condgrad} when $\nu=1$.
 Most interestingly, when a suitable joint smoothness and strong convexity condition~\eqref{eq.smooth.conv} holds, we show that the duality gap converges linearly to zero for properly chosen stepsizes (see Proposition~\ref{prop.condgrad.linear}).